Let me ask you…

 Similarly, please bear in mind that everyone’s list will be different.

-You might swoon in horror at some of the items listed here.
-But someone else will be cheerfully tossing that same item into a donation bag as you pick yourself off the floor.
-If you don’t want to purge it, just read on and find something else that you’d like to purge.
+So if you don’t want to purge it, just read on and find something else that you’d like to purge.
 It’s not rocket science, my friend.

 Shall we get started?